JoshuaCarter/Vanguard-40k/VanguardCoreRules.md

 ### Muster Armies

-At the end of the ***Muster Armies*** mission step, split up all non-***HQ*** units in your army so that each model is now its own unit with a ***Starting Strength*** of 1.
+At the end of the ***Muster Armies*** mission step, you may break up any number of units in your army into smaller units of any size.
+All units start the game with a ***Starting Strength*** matching the number of models it contains.

-> This allows models to be deployed and act individually.
-This rule can be trickier than you may expect as it changes the context for many other rules.
-See the Moral Phase rules for example.
+> This enables models to be deployed and act individually, without forcefully splitting up units that would suffer from doing so, such as Grimaldus who's servitors can take wounds on his behalf.

 ---